 We did a day trip to a farm to watch sheep shearing.

-Back down at the farm the baby sheep, Lucky who was 4.5 months old followed us around like a puppy.
+Back down at the farm, Lucky, the 4-month-old baby sheep, followed us around like a puppy!
 He gave lots of nuzzles.

-Then, we saw a quick shearing demo, (it was not the most flattering view of the sheep,) and quick tutorial on the differences in wool.
+Then, we saw a quick shearing demo, and a quick tutorial on the differences in wool.
+Then we took a walk to the sheep where we saw pigs.

-The dog (we can’t remember his name) is trained by sight.
+The farm’s sheep dog is trained by sight.
 If orders were called out but she can’t see you, they were ignored.

 But as soon as she saw the order being given, she raced off.
 It was cool watching her work and heard the sheep.

-My son got to feed Lucky, Lady, and the horse pellets.
-And since he was the youngest by far (at 4 years old,) he also had the honor of bottle feeding Lucky.
+My son got to feed Lady and Lucky some horse pellets.
+And since he was the youngest by far (at 4 years old) he also had the honor of bottle feeding Lucky.

 Day 12: Queenstown